MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

 1. Add the UseStaticFiles method inside the **Configure** method of the **startup** class.

-####	Task 6 : Run the application – content of html is displayed.
+####	Task 6 : Run the application – content of HTML is displayed.

 1. Run the new ASP.NET Core application in **Microsoft Edge** and review the page's output.

 2. Access the following relative URL:

      - **/PollQuestions.html**
-     > **Note**: See that the file content is shown along with the photos in the subdirectory, but the HTML content is poorly designed.
+     > **Note**: See that the file content is shown with the photos in the subdirectory, but the HTML content is poorly designed.

 3. Close the **Microsoft Edge** window.